- Home

 Solution: We take a fine grit sandpaper (such as 1,000 grit) to scuff up both surfaces, wipe them clean with a microfiber cloth, and then use Scotch Extreme mounting tape.
 They aren't falling off after that, even with rough tumbles.

-With the release of the HD differential set (included in all RTRs and kits), the problem facing the center driveshaft pinion and ring gear wear has been resolved.
-Awesome!
+With the release of the HD differential set in 2022, the center driveshaft pinion and ring gear wear has been improved.

-Unfortunately, a new issue arose.
-The plastic housing that contains the sun and spider gears has been molded a hair too wide for the gears to properly mesh.
+However, a new issue arose.
+The diffs now include a gasket, but the molded plastic housing that contains the sun and spider gears remains unchanged.
+The added space within the assembly due to the gasket thickness doesn't allow for the gears to properly mesh.

-This results in an excessively notchy feel that can even lead to stuck or skipped gears as things tilt around inside the housing.
-We've seen a car whose rear wheels could turn when rolling them along the ground while holding the spur gear stationary because the sun gears were no longer acting on the spider gears.
+This results in an excessively notchy feel that can even lead to stuck or skipped gears as things shift around inside the housing.

 LC Racing continues to lead the 1/14 off-road market for good reason.
 Apart from keeping an eye on the above items, they're incredible platforms - competitive, durable, look great, and we at Scale Speed continue to pump out aftermarket products to take them to the next level.